melezhik/Sparrow6/README.md

 #  Sparrow6 Essential Features

 * Sparrow is a language friendly framework.
-A user write underlying code on language of their choice (see supported languages), and Sparrow glues all the code using Raku API within high level Sparrow scenarios.
+A user write underlying code on a language of their choice (see supported languages), and Sparrow glues all the code using Raku API within high level Sparrow scenarios.

 * Sparrow has a command line API.
 A user can run scripts using command line API, at this point to _use_ Sparrow one does not